In what later became known as the Christmas Blitz, Manchester was raided by hundreds of bombers on the nights of December 22nd and 23rd, 1940.

 It was then that fate played its hand.
 A strong wind blew up carrying sparks and embers far and wide over the badly mauled Piccadilly area, reigniting some fires and starting fresh ones.

 Soon a wall of fire, that had to be seen to be believed, extended from Moseley Street across the length of Piccadilly to Portland Street and beyond.

 The fire brigade was forced to make on-the-spot decisions as which fires to fight and which to leave.
 Some decisions were made for them as collapsing buildings made roads impassable to fire appliances.
 The Royal Engineers had to be called in to blast fire breaks.

 On December 21st 1940, the Metrovick factory at Trafford Park, Manchester, test assembled the first (R5768) of 100 Avro Manchester twin-engine heavy bombers scheduled to be built by the company.

-As Trafford Park lacked a runway, aircraft were to be sent to the to the Avro plant at Woodford in sections for final assembly prior to delivery to the RAF.
+As Trafford Park lacked a runway, aircraft were to be sent to the Avro plant at Woodford in sections for final assembly prior to delivery to the RAF.

-Ironically, even before R5768 was put together, the decision had been taken to abandon the Manchester in favour of the four-engine Lancaster.
+Ironically, even before R5768 was put together, the decision had been taken to abandon Manchester in favor of the four-engine Lancaster.
 Even more ironic is that, two nights later, R5768 and components for the next 12 Manchesters were destroyed in the Christmas Blitz.

 The damage put aircraft production back by nearly six months, though by March 1942 the company had completed 43 Manchesters before switching to Lancasters.